 The Collect for this first Sunday after Easter asks that we should "..put away the leaven of malice and wickedness...."

-The use of the word 'leaven' in this context is worth thinking about.
-The dictionary defines leaven as: 'to make rise, puff up, expand,' and yes, this is what happens to us when we work ourselves up with gossip, spreading bad feeling and negativity.
+The use of the word 'leaven' in this context is interesting..
+The dictionary defines leaven as: 'to make rise, puff up, expand' - a good description of what can happen when we work ourselves up with blame, gossip and resentment!

 The Collect continues: "....that we may always serve Thee in pureness of living, and truth;....."

 Dion Fortune observes that purity (of life) does not mean denial or emasculation but the right use of energy, in the right place and at the right time.
 It is the intrusion of energy from a lower plane onto a higher plane which causes 'impurity.'
 She gives an example: "The instincts which we share with the animals are noble and pure upon their own plane; it is only when they swamp the affections that they are impure."